 Shutterstock Images LLC was originally formed as a New York limited liability company in 2007.
-Prior to the effectiveness of the registration statement of which this prospectus is a part, we will reorganize from Shutterstock Images LLC, a New York limited liability company, or the LLC, to Shutterstock, Inc., a Delaware corporation, by way of a merger of the LLC with and into Shutterstock, Inc., which prior to the Reorganization was a wholly-owned subsidiary of the LLC.
+On October 5, 2012, we reorganized from Shutterstock Images LLC, a New York limited liability company, or the LLC, to Shutterstock, Inc., a Delaware corporation, by way of a merger of the LLC with and into Shutterstock, Inc., which prior to the Reorganization was a wholly-owned subsidiary of the LLC.
 In this "Reorganization":

-- the membership interests in the LLC, including any interests that will vest upon the Reorganization, will be exchanged for shares of our common stock; and - the value appreciation rights, or VARs, of the LLC granted and outstanding will be exchanged for options to purchase shares of our common stock pursuant to our 2012 Omnibus Equity Incentive Plan with substantially similar exercise prices and vesting terms as the exchanged VARs.
+- the membership interests in the LLC, including any interests that vested upon the Reorganization, were exchanged for shares of our common stock; and - the value appreciation rights, or VARs, of the LLC granted and outstanding were exchanged for options to purchase shares of our common stock pursuant to our 2012 Omnibus Equity Incentive Plan with substantially similar exercise prices and vesting terms as the exchanged VARs.

 See "Description of Capital Stock" for additional information regarding the terms of our common stock following the Reorganization and the terms of our certificate of incorporation and bylaws as will be in effect upon closing of this offering.
-Concurrently with the consummation of the Reorganization, the operating agreement of the LLC will be terminated.
-After the Reorganization, Shutterstock, Inc., which is the issuer of the shares of common stock offered by this prospectus, will be the parent company of all of our subsidiaries, and will own the assets and conduct the business described in this prospectus.
+Concurrently with the consummation of the Reorganization, the operating agreement of the LLC was terminated.
+Due to the completion of the Reorganization, Shutterstock, Inc., which is the issuer of the shares of common stock offered by this prospectus, is the parent company of all of our subsidiaries, and owns the assets and conducts the business described in this prospectus.

-As part of the Reorganization, two entities affiliated with Insight Venture Partners that currently own membership interests in the LLC, or the Insight Entities, will merge with and into Shutterstock, Inc. In this merger, the shareholders of the Insight Entities will receive shares of common stock of Shutterstock, Inc. In the merger agreement, the companies that will be merged into us will represent and warrant that they do not have any liabilities that will be assumed by us in the mergers.
-The merger agreement pursuant to which the Insight Entities will merge with and into Shutterstock, Inc. will also provide for certain customary representations and warranties.
+As part of the Reorganization, two entities affiliated with Insight Venture Partners that owned membership interests in the LLC, or the Insight Entities, merged with and into Shutterstock, Inc. In this merger, the shareholders of the Insight Entities received shares of common stock of Shutterstock, Inc. In the merger agreement, the companies that were merged into us represented and warranted that they did not have any liabilities that were assumed by us in the mergers.
+The merger agreement pursuant to which the Insight Entities merged with and into Shutterstock, Inc. also provided for certain customary representations and warranties.

-Pursuant to the operating agreement, the LLC has historically made monthly cash distributions to its members, including those affiliated with our directors, executive officers or beneficial holders of more than 5% of our capital stock.
+Pursuant to the operating agreement, the LLC historically made monthly cash distributions to its members, including those affiliated with our directors, executive officers or beneficial holders of more than 5% of our capital stock.
 The members of the LLC affiliated with Jonathan Oringer, Insight Venture Partners and Adam Riggs received aggregate distributions of \$49.9 million, \$18.7 million and \$6.4 million, respectively, for the three years ended December 31, 2011.
-From January 1, 2012 through the date of this prospectus, such members of the LLC have received aggregate distributions of \$13.8 million, \$5.2 million and \$1.8 million, respectively.
+From January 1, 2012 through September 30, 2012, such members of the LLC received aggregate distributions of \$16.1 million, \$6.0 million and \$2.1 million, respectively.

-Immediately prior to the Reorganization, the LLC will make a final distribution of cash generated from operations and any cash and cash equivalents on hand, in each case at the time of the distribution, to each of its members.
-The members of the LLC affiliated with Jonathan Oringer, Insight Venture Partners and Adam Riggs will receive a final cash distribution of \$7.8 million, \$3.0 million and \$1.0 million, respectively, which constitutes approximately all remaining cash and cash equivalents of the LLC at the time of the distribution.
+Immediately prior to the Reorganization, the LLC made a final distribution to each of its members.
+The members of the LLC affiliated with Jonathan Oringer, Insight Venture Partners and Adam Riggs received on October 4, 2012 a final cash distribution of \$7.8 million, \$3.0 million and \$1.0 million, respectively.
 Following the Reorganization, no further distributions to members will be made.